Mosquito: Modern era

 Winsor McCay's 1912 film How a Mosquito Operates was one of the earliest works of animation.
 It has been described as far ahead of its time in technical quality.
 It depicts a giant mosquito tormenting a sleeping man.

 Twelve ships of the Royal Navy have borne the name HMS Mosquito or the archaic form of the name, HMS Musquito.

 The de Havilland Mosquito was a high-speed aircraft manufactured between 1940 and 1950, and used in many roles.

 The Russian city of Berezniki annually celebrates its mosquitoes from the 17th of July to the 20th in a "most delicious girl" competition.
-In the competition, women stand for 20 minutes in their shorts and vests, and the one who receives the most bites wins.
+In the competition, women stand for 20 minutes in their shorts and undershirts (British: vests), and the one who receives the most bites wins.

+Mosquito proboscis inspired needles are being applied in biomimetic design for use in medicine.